Alice DeLamar: Early life

 DeLamar was born April 23, 1895, in New York City to Joseph Raphael De Lamar and Nellie Sands.
 She was their only child.
 The DeLamars had a mansion in New York City and an estate on Glen Cove on Long Island called Pennbrook or Pembroke.
-After she was born the family moved to Paris, where she lived until she and her father moved back to New York City in 1900.
+After she was born the family moved to Paris, where she lived until she and her father moved back to Murray Hill, Manhattan in 1900.
 Late in the 1900s, DeLamar was put into the Spence School by her godfather, William Nelson Cromwell.
 Her parents divorced in 1910, and her father gained custody of her.
 She had a half-sister, Consuelo Hatmaker, from her mother and her second husband, James Hatmaker.

 After she graduated from the Spence School, DeLamar and Evangeline Johnson, one of her schoolmates, volunteered for the Red Cross Motor Corps in Europe during World War I. Joseph Raphael De Lamar, Alice DeLamar's father, died December 1, 1918, making her the inheritor of $10 million and was subsequently called the richest bachelor girl in the United States.
 Preferring a simpler life, she eschewed the family mansion for a Park Avenue apartment following her father's death.